Sending your child off to college is an exciting time for the whole family. You’ve prepared them, but what is the school doing to ensure their safety?

 What counseling or services are available for victims of sexual assault, both on and off campus?

 - Some universities offer individual and group counseling for victims.
-To find out more about these services you can contact the campus counseling center as well as the head of student affairs who can direct you to the right services.
+To find out more about these sessions, you can contact the campus counseling center or the head of student affairs.
+Either can direct you to the right services.

-- Some universities work closely with the local rape crisis center while others offer support through campus services.
+- Some universities work closely with the local rape crisis center, while others offer support through campus services.
 The expertise of rape crisis centers in responding to victims and teaching prevention is invaluable to the campus community.
-You may want to ask the university if they have a formal memorandum of understanding or other agreement with the rape crisis center.
+You may want to ask the university if they have a formal memorandum of understanding or other agreement with their local rape crisis center.

 - Employees and volunteers at Pennsylvania rape crisis centers are able to keep all communications with a victim confidential and private, even when subpoenaed.
-This is only true for certain members of the staff at universities.
-This may be very reassuring to a victim who has concerns about controlling his or her own story.
-It is recommended that universities make all options for support, both on and off campus, available to students.
+At universities, most staff members cannot provide this level of confidentiality.
+A guarantee of privacy can be very reassuring to victims, who often have concerns about controlling their own stories.
+It is recommended that universities make all options for support, both on- and off-campus, available to students.

-- Universities should have protocols in place to outline how they can coordinator or cooperate with law enforcement agencies investigating incidents of sexual assault that involve students.
+- Universities should have protocols in place to outline how they can coordinat or cooperate with law enforcement agencies investigating incidents of sexual assault that involve students.

-- Formal agreements that outline mutually respectful partnerships between the university and local agencies with expertise in sexual assault prevention and response demonstrate a high level of commitment to addressing this issue, and a recognition that it is a community issue which requires community based solutions.
+- Formal agreements that outline mutually respectful partnerships between the university and local agencies with expertise in sexual assault prevention and response are extremely beneficial.
+They demonstrate a high level of commitment to addressing sexual violence, and a recognition that this issue is a community problem which requires community-based solutions.

 What to know about Title IX